Choose the right colour

-The Orbiloc Safety Light comes in eight different colours.
+The Orbiloc Safety Light comes in nine different colours.
 Five Safety Colours, giving you the opportunity to choose the right one for your specific needs, as well as one suited to specific weather conditions.
-And three Fashion Colours allowing you to give your gear a personal touch.
+And four Fashion Colours allowing you to give your gear a personal touch.

 Choose different colours to distinguish between your gear, friends and your dogs from a distance.
 They can also be used to tell apart different kayaks, tents or other objects in the dark.
 With the eight colours and two functions of either steady-on or flashing you can distinguish or mark up to fourteen people or items at a time.

 Yellow is the most eye-catching colour – particularly at night – which makes it a unique and useful colour.

 The human eye is an expert in distinguishing the colour yellow from other colours, and supposedly it is very visible in foggy and misty weather.

 The yellow light is gentle for the eyes to look at, why it is suitable when using the light close to your eyes – e.g. when walking your dog on a short leash.